home-assistant/home-assistant.io/source/_integrations/openweathermap.markdown

   - weather
 ---

-The `openweathermap` weather platform uses [OpenWeatherMap](https://openweathermap.org/) as a source for current meteorological data for your location.
+The OpenWeatherMap weather integrations uses [OpenWeatherMap](https://openweathermap.org/) as a source for current meteorological data for your location.

 There is currently support for the following device types within Home Assistant: